 Are you planning to offer your services to legal entities or natural persons - residents of Kazakhstan that are not AIFC Participants?
-Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Providing custody services (nominal holding, accounting and safeguarding of securities): 1) Providing custody of the securities issued in accordance with foreign legislation and Acting Law of the AIFC 2) Providing custody by the AIFC participant in respect to Kazakhstani securities provided that the AIFC participant has relevant ARDFM licence 3) Settlement depository or custodial services of the Astana International Exchange Central Securities Depository Limited in respect to all securities included in the official list of the Astana International Exchange Limited.
+Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Providing custody services (nominal holding, accounting and safeguarding of securities).
+This is limited to the following cases of providing custody 1) in respect to securities issued in accordance with foreign legislation and Acting Law of the AIFC 2) in respect to Kazakhstani securities provided that the AIFC participant has relevant ARDFM licence 3) Settlement depository or custodial services of Astana International Exchange Central Securities Depository in respect to all securities included in the official list of Astana International Exchange.
 ARDFM - Agency of the Republic of Kazakhstan for Regulation and Development of Financial Market.
-Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 3.4.
-Type of currency: Any currency Transaction implications Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting No specific reporting for a financial service.
+Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 3.4 in the list of financial services.
+Type of currency: Any currency Transaction: Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting: No specific reporting for a financial service.
 Transactional reporting may be applicable (see Chapter 4 of PERG for more details).
-No: Subrule 3.3.2 of AIFC Rules on Current Subrule 3.3.2 of AIFC Rules on Currency Regulation applies.
+No: Subrule 3.3.2 of AIFC Rules on Currency Regulation applies.